nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

 Fast Pair device registration
 =============================

-Before you can use a device as a Fast Pair Provider, you must register the device model with Google.
+Before you can use your device as a Fast Pair Provider, the device model must be registered with Google.
 This is required to obtain Model ID and Anti-Spoofing Private Key.
+You can register your own device or use the debug Model ID and Anti-Spoofing Public/Private Key pair obtained by Nordic for development purposes.
+By default, if Model ID and Anti-Spoofing Private Key are not specified, the following debug Fast Pair provider is used:

+* NCS Fast Pair demo - The input device Fast Pair provider:

+   * Device name: NCS Fast Pair demo
+   * Model ID: ``0x2A410B``
+   * Anti-spoofing key (base64, uncompressed): ``Unoh+nycK/ZJ7k3dHsdcNpiP1SfOy0P/Lx5XixyYois=``
+   * Type: Input device
+   * Additional features: Data only connection, Support personalized name, Ringing device unsupported

 See :ref:`ug_bt_fast_pair_provisioning` in the Fast Pair user guide for details.

+.. include:: /applications/nrf_desktop/README.rst
+   :start-after: nrf_desktop_fastpair_important_start
+   :end-before: nrf_desktop_fastpair_important_end

 .. tip::
    The sample provides TX power in the Bluetooth advertising data.